Are you good enough to beat ALL of your opponents?

 Have you ever kept score for a match or tournament?

-Keeping score seems easy, but it is an extremely difficult job.
+Keeping score seems easy, but it is a highly difficult job.

 It requires an extreme amount of focus and attention.